Unbiased Learning of Deep Generative Models with Structured Discrete Representations: Rapid Learning via Unbiased Natural Gradients

 \section{Rapid Learning via Unbiased Natural Gradients}

-Another central challenge in optimizing the SVAE lies in the optimization of the parameters of probability distributions.
-Gradient descent implicitly uses Euclidean distance as its notion of distance between parameter vectors, which is sensible for a neural network's parameters but a poor indicator for the divergence between two distributions.
+SVAE training must optimize the parameters of probability distributions.
+Gradient descent implicitly uses Euclidean distance as its notion of distance between parameter vectors, which is often a poor indicator of the divergence between two distributions.
 The natural gradient \citep{natgrads} resolves this issue by rescaling the gradient by the Fisher information matrix $F_\eta$ of $q(\theta;\eta)$, given by:

-\citet{svae} demonstrate the advantages of natural gradients for the SVAE, drawing parallels to the natural gradients of stochastic VI (SVI,~\cite{svi}).
+\citet{svae} demonstrate the advantages of natural gradients for the SVAE, drawing parallels to the natural gradients of stochastic VI (SVI~\cite{svi}).
 SVI extends the variational EM algorithm to mini-batch learning: similar to the SVAE, it fits $q(z)$ in an inner optimization loop and learns $q(\theta;\eta)$ in an outer loop by natural gradient descent.
 The key difference between SVI and the SVAE is that SVI's inner optimization is done with respect to the true loss function $\mathcal{L}$, whereas the SVAE uses a surrogate $\hat{\mathcal{L}}$.
 SVI can only do this inner optimization by restricting all distributions to be conjugate exponential family members, giving up the flexibility provided by neural networks in the SVAE.